carbon-language/carbon-lang/llvm/docs/index.rst

 :doc:`ReleaseProcess`
   This is a guide to validate a new release, during the release process.
 Most developers can ignore it.

+:doc:`HowToAddABuilder`
+   Instructions for adding new builder to LLVM buildbot master.

 :doc:`Packaging`
    Advice on packaging LLVM into a distribution.